Kenneth W. Hunzeker: Biography

 Hunzeker was born in Pittsburgh, Pennsylvania, on August 26, 1952.
 He entered the USMA in July 1971 from the USMA Preparatory School in Fort Belvoir, Virginia, as an enlisted soldier.
 He graduated West Point as a second lieutenant in the Field Artillery branch in 1975 and served as a forward observer, a fire direction officer, a battery executive officer and a brigade fire support officer.
 Following attendance at the Field Artillery Advanced Course at Fort Sill, he commanded at the battery level and also served as a battalion operations officer.
 Hunzeker commanded a field artillery battalion at Fort Sill, Oklahoma, followed by a posting as divisional artillery commander in charge of a brigade-sized artillery element in Germany.

-Hunzeker served in the Army Personnel Command as an operations research systems analyst from 1985–88.
-He was later assigned to the Army's Program Analysis and Evaluation directorate (2001), and in 2003 as the Vice Director of the Joint Staff agency responsible for Force Structure development (J-8).
+Hunzeker served in the Army Personnel Command as an operations research systems analyst from 1985 to 1988.
+He was later assigned to the Army's Program Analysis and Evaluation directorate (2001), and in 2003 as the vice director of the Joint Staff agency responsible for Force Structure development (J-8).

 He was promoted to brigadier general, in January 2002.
-After serving as the Assistant Division Commander of the 4th Infantry Division and in a senior military staff position based in Washington, D.C., Hunzeker was promoted to major general in 2005 and commanded the 1st Infantry Division in Germany.
+After serving as the assistant division commander of the 4th Infantry Division and in a senior military staff position based in Washington, D.C., Hunzeker was promoted to major general in 2005 and commanded the 1st Infantry Division in Germany.
 While there, he oversaw the return of the division back to Fort Riley, Kansas, its longtime home.
 After a year in command of the division, Hunzeker became commanding officer for the Operation Iraqi Freedom Civilian Police Assistance Training team in Iraq, which provided oversight and guidance for more than 400,000 Iraqi police force personnel throughout the country.

-In his final two assignments and after being promoted to lieutenant general in 2007, Hunzeker first commanded the U.S. Fifth Corps in Germany, and then served as the Deputy Commander of all U.S. forces in Iraq – the position he held when he retired.
+In his final two assignments and after being promoted to lieutenant general in 2007, Hunzeker first commanded the U.S. Fifth Corps in Germany, and then served as the deputy commander of all U.S. forces in Iraq – the position he held when he retired.

 Post-military employment

-After retirement from the military, in September 2010, Hunzeker joined ITT Corporation as the Vice President of Government Relations for ITT Defense and Information Solutions.
-In April 2011, he was appointed the President of Exelis Mission Systems, a business division of the ITT Corporation spin-off, Exelis.
-He was subsequently appointed as the Chief Executive Officer and President of Vectrus, Inc., in September 2014, when the company spun out from the former parent, Exelis.
+After retirement from the military, in September 2010, Hunzeker joined ITT Corporation as the vice president of government relations for ITT Defense and Information Solutions.
+In April 2011, he was appointed the president of Exelis Mission Systems, a business division of the ITT Corporation spin-off, Exelis.
+He was subsequently appointed as the chief executive officer and president of Vectrus, Inc., in September 2014, when the company spun out from the former parent, Exelis.
 Hunzeker retired from Vectrus in December 2016.
-He served briefly as a member of the Board of Directors for the Professional Services Council in 2015 and 2016.
+He served briefly as a member of the board of directors for the Professional Services Council in 2015 and 2016.